What are the Charges for PPP Loan Fraud?

 Speak with Dr. Oberheiden today for a free consultation at 888-680-1745.

 If you’re facing an investigation for Paycheck Protection Program (PPP), here are the charges that could be on the table.

 Federal authorities are aggressively targeting individuals and companies for PPP loan fraud.
-Launched in March 2020 in response to the economic uncertainty that was triggered by the recent pandemic, the PPP made hundreds of millions of dollars in federal funding available to businesses struggling as a result of the pandemic.
-Loans issued under the PPP carry a 1% interest rate, but the loans are completely forgivable if certain conditions are met.
+Launched in March 2020 in response to the economic uncertainty that was triggered by the recent COVID-19 pandemic, the PPP made hundreds of millions of taxpayer dollars in federal funding available as a way to provide emergency financial assistance to businesses struggling as a result of the pandemic.
+Loans issued under the PPP carry a 1% interest rate, but they are forgivable loans if certain conditions are met.

 The low-cost (and potentially free) funds offered under the PPP have proven to be attractive not only to struggling businesses, but also to larger companies and scam artists.
-This has led to worry of widespread fraud (and a few highly-publicized cases of fraudulent PPP loan applications), and it has forced numerous federal agencies to turn their attention to combatting PPP loan fraud.
+This has led to worry of widespread fraud (and a few highly-publicized cases of fraudulent PPP loan applications), and it has forced numerous federal agencies, including the Pandemic Response Accountability Committee (PRAC), to turn their attention to combatting PPP loan fraud.

-Currently, the U.S. Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Internal Revenue Service (IRS), and U.S. Small Business Administration Office of Inspector General (SBA-OIG) are all actively conducting investigations under the PPP.
-These investigations are leading to a plethora of federal charges, corporate executives, and company owners, and other individuals accused of PPP loan fraud are facing enormous fines and the potential for decades of federal imprisonment.
+Currently, the government officials of the U.S. Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Internal Revenue Service (IRS), and U.S. Small Business Administration Office of Inspector General (SBA-OIG) are all actively conducting investigations under the PPP.
+These investigations are leading to a plethora of federal charges, corporate executives, company owners, and other individuals accused of PPP loan fraud are facing enormous fines and the potential for decades of federal imprisonment.

-Understanding the PPP’s Requirements and the Charges for PPP Loan Fraud
+Understanding the Paycheck Protection Program Requirements and the Charges for PPP Loan Fraud

 For individuals and companies that have applied for and received PPP loans, a key thing to understand is that the PPP itself does not include provisions for criminal enforcement.
 The PPP was established under the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, and the CARES Act is not a penal statute.